-Consider this: Less than a decade ago, there was no Facebook.
+Consider this: two decades ago, there was no Facebook.
 Twitter hadn’t yet been conceived.
-Researchers and psychologists were still learning that the Internet—and more so, computer games—could indeed be addictive.
+Researchers and psychologists were still learning that the internet — and more so, computer games — could indeed be addictive.
 We hadn’t yet programmed ourselves to share intimate details of our lives on a minute-to-minute basis.

 Today, that has changed.
 Everyone seems to have a Facebook page now, from university students in New York City to cab drivers in New Delhi.
 When we “like” something, we may not necessarily like it.
 When we “friend” someone, they may not actually be our friends.